fattmerchantorg/Fattmerchant-iOS-SDK/README.md

 Now that you have the token representing the payment method, you can send it to your server to run a payment with it.
 You have to setup a way for your backend to accept the token and create a transaction with it.

 ## <a name="testing">Testing</a>
-If you'd like to try tokenization without real payment information, you can use the `CreditCard.createTestCreditCard()` or `BankAccount.createTestBankAccount()` methods to get a test credit card or bank account.
+If you'd like to try tokenization without real payment information, you can use the `CreditCard.testCreditCard()` or `BankAccount.testBankAccount()` methods to get a test credit card or bank account.

 ```swift
 let creditCard = CreditCard.testCreditCard()